 These days, the boats who come to visit the whale sharks are tracked by GPS.
 This monitors their speed and limits the number of boats who come to see the whale sharks.
 Certain rules are in place to also limit the number of people who swim with the whale sharks.
 All these regulations help to ensure that these creatures are able to enjoy their lives with relatively little disturbance and influence from humans.

-Enjoying whale sharks with Todos Santos Eco Adventures
+Enjoying whale sharks in Mexico with Todos Santos Eco Adventures

 Where to swim with whale sharks in Baja Sur